 For other ideas on how your team can plan for a safe swim environment ➞ See Safe Swim Planning

 USA Swimming has posted their guidelines for Facility Re-Opening Messaging and Planning.

 Benefits of Using Meet Maestro to Run your Virtual Meets

 ➧ Included in the price of SwimTopia

 Parents can track their swimmers’ progress with our mobile app, helping to create that “live meet” feel.
 The SwimTopia Mobile App will display the combined results for each event as soon as they become available.
-And Meet Maestro offers full integration with CTS Dolphin wireless timing system, providing fast results (and reducing the amount of paper).
+And Meet Maestro offers full integration with many timing systems as listed above, providing fast results (and reducing the amount of paper).

 Virtual Meets Webinar Video

 We hosted a webinar covering a safe return to the pool and virtual swim meets through Meet Maestro.
 For the first 20 minutes, we talked about a safe return to practices and meets with Joel Shinofield, Managing Director of Sport Development for USA Swimming.
 For the next 40 minutes, our CEO, Mason Hale, demonstrated how virtual meets will be run in Meet Maestro.